broskobandi/SDL2_editor/README.md

 # SDL2_editor
 A simple map editor to be used for 2D games written with SDL2 in C++.
+A 2D game engine into which these maps can be loaded is under construction.
 ## Demo
 ![demo](example/demo.gif)
 ## Prerequisites